Exposure Notification App FAQs

 Covid Watch Arizona was created by Covid Watch, an international nonprofit that was founded by University of Arizona alumna, Tina White.
 The organization operates under the goal of helping the world safely and securely come back together.
 The Covid Watch team is made up of more than 500 volunteers and experts from around the world.
 In partnership with the State of Arizona, University of Arizona is the first to pilot the app.
 The University has been working closely with the Covid Watch team on testing and preparing the app for a large-scale rollout.

-A Spanish-language version of the app is planned for release in mid-September 2020.
+A Spanish-language version of the app is planned for release in early 2021.

 First, a Covid Watch Arizona app user chooses to anonymously share their positive COVID-19 test result by entering a verification code in the app.
 Then, Covid Watch Arizona will automatically and privately notify other app users that have been close enough, for long enough, to possibly be exposed.
 No personally identifiable information is distributed to other phones or app users.